CalmDownVal/predux/packages/predux/readme.md

 These notifications are batched using `requestAnimationFrame` when available or `setTimeout` with zero delay otherwise.
-If you wish to avoid the batching mechanism, the `dispatch` method provides a second, optional argument which when set to true will cause listeners to be notified immediatelly.
+If you wish to avoid the batching mechanism, the `dispatch` method provides a second, optional argument which when set to true will cause listeners to be notified immediately.